OITWPsupport/boise-state-uPay-Gravity-Forms-Extension-for-LSAMP/docs/developerhowto.md

 GravityForms is the product OIT provides to all site admins to easily create web forms.
 These forms live in subsites on secureforms.boisestate.edu.
 To allow university departments to implement ecommerce in their WordPress sites, we combine WordPress, Gravity Forms and OIT's Touchnet plugin.

+Throughout the process described here, you'll need to communicate with the Site Administrator requesting the plugin.
+They will be able to provide requirements for the application, and information specific to their uPay site.

 #Purpose

 This document describes the process for creating an ecommerce application based on WordPress, Gravity Forms and OIT's Touchnet plugin template.